Super Simple Cheetah Birthday Party Ideas

 This is always a fun one to do first because sometimes the party guests don’t all know each other very well.
 It’s a good chance for them to learn each others names and break the ice by having to talk to one another.

 The next game we played was “Feed the Cheetah.”
-Bria and Chloe spent part of the morning drawing some of the animals that cheetahs eat on some large foam sheets.
+My two older daughters spent part of the morning drawing some of the animals that cheetahs eat on some large foam sheets.
 If you don’t have artistically talented teenagers, then you can just print out some clip art onto the foam sheets or some heavy duty paper.

 We hung the foam animal drawings on the back fence with thumbtacks.